signalfx/signalfx-agent/deployments/k8s/helm/signalfx-agent/README.md

 configure releases.

 There are two **required** config options to run this chart: `signalFxAccessToken` and `clusterName` (if not overridding the agent config template and providing your own cluster name).

+It is also **recommended** that you explicitly specify `agentVersion` when deploying a release so that the agent will not be unintentionally updated based on updates of the helm chart from the repo.

+For example a basic command line install setting these three values would be:

+`$ helm install --set signalFxAccessToken=<YOUR_ACCESS_TOKEN> --set clusterName=<YOUR_CLUSTER_NAME> --set agentVersion=<VERSION_NUMBER> signalfx/signalfx-agent`

 If you want to provide your own agent configuration, you can do so with the `agentConfig` value.
 Otherwise, you can do a great deal of customization to